Commentary on payment statistics

 Payment values by payment service type

-The value of credit transfers picked up year on year.
-The values of payments using cards issued by resident payment institutions also increased.
+The value of credit transfers edged down year on year.
+By contrast, the values of payments using cards issued by resident payment service providers increased.

-The value of payments using cards issued by resident banks and foreign bank branches (except cards with an e-money function only) stood at CZK 740 billion in 2023 H1, of which the value of debit card payments was CZK 688 billion.
-The value of credit card payments amounted to CZK 49 billion.
+The value of payments using cards issued by resident banks, foreign bank branches and payment institutions (except cards with an e-money function only) increased year on year, reaching almost CZK 2 trillion in 2025 (of which CZK 408.6 million were fraudulent payments).
+Of the total value, the value of debit card payments was CZK 1.8 trillion.
+The value of credit card payments amounted to almost CZK 127.8 billion.

 Chart 3: Value of debit and credit card payments (in CZK billions)